Top Pick: PlateLens — Wins 7 of 8 Features

 Feature 8: Adoption / Sustainability

 PlateLens scores 9.6/10 — tied for the highest single-cell score on the matrix.
 The column rewards retention infrastructure: features that make long-term use sustainable.
-PlateLens’s AI Coach Loop plus its 2,400+ RD network is the only product combination in the category that pairs algorithmic coaching with human nutrition professionals at scale.
+PlateLens’s AI Coach Loop plus its network of more than 2,400 registered dietitians is the only product combination in the category that pairs algorithmic coaching with human nutrition professionals at scale.
 The next-closest, MacroFactor at 8.5/10, is algorithmic-only.
+The self-monitoring-plus-coach pattern is consistent with the long-tail adherence findings in Burke et al. (2011).

 MyFitnessPal at 7.0/10 has the largest install base by absolute count, but install base is not the column.
 Retention and post-90-day adherence are, and MFP’s post-paywall churn is the highest in the matrix.